nnabilah07/wtms/README.md

   - A confirmation prompt is shown before saving.

 - **🧑 Profile Update**
-  - Displays the worker's current info (name, email, phone, etc.).
+  - Displays the worker's current info (username, name, email, phone, and address.).
   - Allows editing and updating the information, except for the username.
-  - Changes are saved to `tbl_users`.
+  - Changes are saved to `workers`.

 - **🧭 Improved Navigation**
   - Enhanced navigation using `TabBar`, `BottomNavigationBar`, and a sidebar drawer.